-What will happen when Queen Elizabeth passes away
+What will happen when Queen Elizabeth dies

-The Daily Beast reported that “Every senior BBC presenter has to have a dark suit and black tie on standby in which to announce the death of a senior member of the royal family.”
+The Daily Beast reported that “every senior BBC presenter has to have a dark suit and black tie on standby in which to announce the death of a senior member of the royal family.”

-There will then be 12 official days of mourning and the queen’s body will lie in state for those days.
+There will then be 12 official days of mourning, and the queen’s body will lie in state for those days.
 During this time the BBC cannot air any comedies or other humorous programs.
 In fact, Her Majesty has already handpicked several documentaries about her life to be played on the network.

-When Charles becomes king
+When Prince Charles becomes king

-The prince is the longest-serving heir apparent in the British royal family’s history and as first in line to the throne, he will automatically become the king of England the moment his mother takes her last breath.
+The prince is the longest-serving heir apparent in the British royal family’s history.
+And as first in line to the throne, he will automatically become the king of England the moment his mother takes her last breath.
 This is to ensure that the throne is never vacant.

 Although he will succeed her the same day, his official coronation likely won’t take place until a few months later.
 The reason is due to the tradition of allowing an appropriate length of time between a monarch’s passing and holding a celebration to crown their heir.

-A few changes that will go into effect will be altering Britain’s national anthem from “God Save The Queen” to “God Save The King,” and issuing new stamps and banknotes as well as coins with an image of the male monarch.
+A few changes that will go into effect will be altering Britain’s national anthem from “God Save The Queen” to “God Save The King” and issuing new stamps and banknotes as well as coins with an image of the male monarch.